PhantomPhixer/JNUC-2019/NonDEP.md

 ### Graphics Package ###

 The graphics package is the same one bundled into the DEP prestage package.
+These graphics are equally useable by DEPNotify or Jamf Helper or indeed any user facing notification method.

 ![Graphics Package](https://github.com/PhantomPhixer/JNUC-2019/blob/master/images/graphics.png)

+## The Control Script ##